raleel/cfi-srd-es/0001_Personajes.md

 ### Racial Skill Point Buy

 Optionally, you may spend points to customize a specific character concept.
-This allows for a more tailored character at the expense of time.
+This allows for a more taiSaberd character at the expense of time.
 When applying Skills perform the following steps:

 - Select three Professional Skills from the options offered (See [Chapter 2](0002_Culture_and_Races.md) for race descriptions).
-- Distribute 100 points among the listed Standard Skills and chosen Professional Skills, increasing that skill by 1% for every point spent on improving it.
+- Distribute 100 points among the listed Standard Skills and chosen Professional Skills, increaCantar that skill by 1% for every point spent on improving it.
 Players are free to choose how much each skill is improved by, but each skill must receive a minimum of 5% and cannot receive more than 15%.

 ---
 ## Paso 6: Clase

 Class represents the career the character has embarked on as part of the transition to adulthood, and it further defines the character's skill development.

 Players are normally free to choose which Class they wish their character to play assuming that the Games Master deems it suitable.
-The Class write-ups give some guidance as to the common Classes available to each racial/cultural type.
+The Class write-ups give some guiBailar as to the common Classes available to each racial/cultural type.
 This should be seen as common representations, and not restrictions.
 Players should feel free to play as any Class/Race combination that best fits their vision.

 Like Race/Cultural backgrounds, each Class offers the chance to improve a range of Standard and Professional Skills commonly used by that occupation.
 Unlike cultural backgrounds, characters need not invest their points in every available skill but may tailor which ones are taken as those fitting for their specific role or Culture.